 I intend to plead guilty but wanted to explain how this happened.
 I was in a small convenience store parking lot and someone parked very close to me.
 I was trying to navigate around him and when I turned the wheel, I backed into an old gas pump.
 I did no damage to my car, but when I hit the...
 Read more »

-This is a 6 point violation.
-Even though you have a California license, if you are found guilty of this violation, the points would remain on your record in New York for 18 months.
-If you reach 11 points or 3 speeding convictions within an 18 month period you will lose your driving privileges in...Read more »
+This is a 5 point violation.
+If you are found guilty the points will remain on your record in New York for 18 months from the date of violation.
+If you reach 11 points within 18 months your driving privileges in New York will be suspended.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.